 Semester Study Abroad Program

 Semester Study Abroad Programs are available for all languages taught at U.S. Naval Academy - Arabic, Chinese, French, German, Japanese, Russian, and Spanish.
 Midshipmen in their junior year or first semester of their senior year are eligible to compete for these opportunities.
-For the current academic year, 2015-2016, 82 Midshipmen are studying abroad in 15 countries.
-This is a fast-growing program, up from 75 participants just two years ago.
-The newly added STEM (Science, Technology, Engineering, Math) programs have enabled USNA to send Midshipmen to new countries, such as Israel, Turkey, Korea, Singapore, and Sweden.
+For the current academic year, 2018-2019, 71 Midshipmen are studying abroad in 18 countries.
+Our goal is to send 100 Midshipmen abroad each year.

 Language Immersion Programs